openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Discussion topics that course staff add directly to units.
 For example, a Video component can be followed by a Discussion component so that students can discuss the video content without having to leave the page.
-When you add a dicussion component to a unit, you create a content-specific discussion topic.
+When you add a discussion component to a unit, you create a content-specific discussion topic.

-  See :ref:`Working with Discussion Components` for more information.
+  For more information, see :ref:`Working with Discussion Components`.

 .. _Dropdown Problem: